Frequently Asked Questions – Kayak Adventures in the San Juan Islands

 We are very proud of our sea kayak guides in the San Juan Islands.
 Nearly all are biologists and environmental scientists, and all have received extensive safety training.
 Sea Quest guides are excellent educators, naturalists, camp cooks, and trip leaders.
 We put them through the most difficult and extensive training curriculum of any company on San Juan Island.
 This is a rigorous two-week course where they learn sea kayaking safety techniques, navigation, weather interpretation, and much more.
 Most other outfitters in this region spend only one to three days in preparing their guides for this demanding occupation.
 Some don’t provide any training at all!
 Here at Sea Quest, we make sure your guides are properly trained, educated, and fun to be with!
 This link takes you to our Sea Kayaking Guides page for more information.

 People a lot like you!
 The common thread shared by all is a love of nature, being outdoors, and traveling without motors.
 You will meet people from all walks of life on our kayak tours, but they all like to be active and stimulated.
 The ages of most of our guests range from the mid-twenties through early sixties.
 A typical group has an even number of solo travelers, couples and friends.
 You can come alone and still have a great time as our intimately-sized groups encourage lots of personal interaction.
-Normal group size is about six to eight persons with a few tours reaching the maximum of twelve guests.
+Normal group size is about six to eight persons with a few tours reaching the maximum of twelve guests per guide.

 Our San Juan Islands kayaking trips are considered to be “moderate” exertion.
 We usually move at a steady pace with frequent floating rest breaks each hour.
 Total paddling time for a day tour is about three hours while four to six hours is typical for a camping trip.
 We stop on shore every one to two hours to stretch our legs.
 But some trips run into stiff headwinds that can’t be avoided.
 Headwinds demand stronger exertion much like hiking up a hill.
 People who enjoy hiking, bicycling, or swimming will definitely enjoy sea kayaking, too.
 Depending on your condition, it may be wise to spend a couple of weeks doing some upper body exercise such as rowing, swimming, or calisthenics.